LyubomirT/intense-rp-next/docs/welcome/quick-start-guide/download-and-install.md

     **Use the binary** if you're on Windows and want the simplest setup.
     **Build from source** if you're on Linux/macOS, want the latest features, or need to customize something.

+!!! info "Binaries on Linux/macOS"
+    Right now I don't have pre-built binaries for Linux or macOS, but that's coming soon!
+At least for Linux, binaries are almost ready and likely to be available in the next few weeks.
+If you're on macOS, you'll need to build from source for now.

 ## :material-microsoft-windows: Binary Installation (Windows)

 The easiest way to get started on Windows is with our pre-built release.
 It's a portable package that includes everything you need.